 Technical

-No employee may create or implement any password other than the password issued by the County for voice mail, network or internet access, without permission of the employee's Department Head.
+No employee may create or implement any password other than the password issued by the County for voice mail, without permission of the employee's Department Head.
+Passwords for other technology resources must be changed every 90 days.

 Security